 The present study was carried out during 2023-24 and 2024-25 in the laboratory of department of Plant Pathology and Student Instructional farm (S.I.F), Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, 208002 (Uttar Pradesh).

-2.2 Isolation and purification of pathogen (rhizoctonia solani)
+2.2 Isolation and purification of pathogen (Rhizoctonia solani)

-Rhizoctonia solani was isolated from infected plant tissue by cutting small lesion samples, surface-sterilizing them with 1% sodium hypochlorite, rinsing thoroughly three times in distilled water to remove chemical residues and transferring the pieces to isolation media, Potato Dextrose Agar (PDA) and incubate at 28 ± 2ºC to promote fungal growth.
+R. solani was isolated from infected plant tissue by cutting small lesion samples, surface-sterilizing them with 1% sodium hypochlorite, rinsing thoroughly three times in distilled water to remove chemical residues and transferring the pieces to isolation media, Potato Dextrose Agar (PDA) and incubate at 28 ± 2ºC to promote fungal growth.
 For purification, mycelial discs (5–8 mm) from initial cultures were placed on PDA or alkaline water agar plates containing 300 ppm streptomycin to suppress bacterial contamination, followed by incubation and subculturing to obtain pure fungal cultures.

 2.3 Preparation of culture filtrates of different bioagents